tue-5ARA0-2026-Q1/.github/profile/README.md

 _Assignments_

 With your environment setup, you can start the assignments.
-The assignments are divided into two projects, and will be shared via a GitHub Classroom invitation.
+The assignments are divided into two projects, and will be shared via a Classroom 50 invitation.

 1. The development and training of an application for mushroom foragers that classifies mushroom edibility (individually, weeks 1-4);
 2. The development and training of a pokerbot, an agent that plays Kuhn poker against fellow students (group, weeks 5-8).